Relaunch the Kenyan Coffee brand

 The ARABIKA project has contracted us to conduct the external evaluation of the project.

-The Farming the Future project is introducing sustainable agriculture and processing to pastoralists communities in ASALs of Kenya with funding from AICS.
-Our experts will external evaluations from the beginning to the project end.
+The REBUILD project is building community resilience to climate change in ASALs of Kenya with funding from the EU.
+Our experts have designed the MEAL framework of the project and will provide external evaluations from the beginning to project end.

 Environomica Consulting Limited Spring Valley Rd 114, 1636 Nairobi, Kenya Carrera 5#81-50, Bogotá, Colombia Email: consulting@environomica.com Tel: +57 322 941 1990